Best Paper by a Doctoral Student

 • Must not exceed 12,000 words including footnotes (figures and tables are not included in the word count).

 • Must be a fully paid-up member of the Society.

 Must present an oral version of the paper at the Annual Conference either in-person or virtually.
 See further Guidance notes 1 and 2.

 Quality, in terms of

 • Contribution to scholarship

 • Clarity and style

-At the end of the Conference, each Subject Convenor may nominate not more than one paper by a Doctoral Student from those submitted to their Section as above and each Chair of a session in the Graduate Conference may nominate one paper by a Doctoral Student.
+At the end of the Conference, each Subject Convenor may nominate not more than one paper by a Doctoral Student from those submitted to their Section as above.

 In deciding which paper to nominate (if any), Convenors and Chairs must apply the criteria outlined above and their academic judgement will be final.
 Convenors and Chairs are not obliged to nominate any paper, even where there are eligible ones in their section/session.